-Inadequate implementation of electronic health records (EHR) systems leads to errors that could put patients at risk, according to newly released research conducted in collaboration with faculty at UNC-Chapel Hill’s School of Nursing.
-UNC-Chapel Hill was one of four research sites participating in the study, the results from which were published in the July issue of the Journal of the American Medical Informatics Association (JAMIA).
-From each of the four health centers, investigators analyzed mouse clicks, keystrokes and video data from participating physicians’ EHR use.
-The teams found the time taken … Continued
+Medical providers’ use of electronic health records (EHR) systems leads to errors that could put patients at risk, according to newly released research conducted in collaboration with faculty at UNC’s School of Nursing.
+UNC-Chapel Hill was one of four research sites participating in the study, the results from which were published in the July issue of the Journal of the American Medical Informatics Association (JAMIA) and which has been featured by the American Medical Association, the American Hospital Association, as well as by Politico.
+From each of the four health centers, investigators … Continued

 Assistant Professor Rebecca Kitzmiller and Associate Dean for Research Ruth Anderson together with colleagues from the University of Virginia authored “Advancing Continuous Predictive Analytics Monitoring: Moving from Implementation to Clinical Action in a Learning Health System” a manuscript recently published in Critical Care Nursing Clinics of North America.